 How Much Will I Get for Pain and Suffering From a Car Accident?

-The amount of damages that you would receive, after a collision, will depend on several factors.
+The amount of damages that you would receive after a collision depends on several factors.
 And while there is no set number, the New York City car accident lawyers at Douglas and London can analyze your case and provide an estimate of what your pain and suffering are likely worth when it comes to an insurance settlement or a trial judgment.